Edward Olivares Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in MLB.
+- The Orioles pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 18th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Orioles have a 4.17 team ERA that ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to allow 72 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- The Orioles rank 17th in baseball in home runs allowed (72 total, 1.1 per game).

+- Gibson (7-3) gets the starting nod for the Orioles in his 14th start of the season.
+He has a 3.87 ERA in 76 2/3 innings pitched, with 54 strikeouts.

-- The right-hander's most recent time out came on Sunday against the San Francisco Giants, when he went 5 1/3 innings, surrendering two earned runs while giving up four hits.
+- The right-hander's last appearance was on Tuesday against the Milwaukee Brewers, when he threw five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.